 Global Studies

-Interdisciplinary Studies
+Interdisciplinary Studies (IDS) - Self-Designed

-Watauga Residential College
+Watauga Residential College (WRC)

-WRC is a student and faculty community that fosters creativity, thoughtfulness, and civic engagement through experiential, inquiry-based learning both in and out of the classroom.
-Watauga students live, share meals, and take classes together in a unique hillside residence hall on campus.
+WRC is a student and faculty community that fosters creativity, thoughtfulness and civic engagement through experiential, inquiry-based learning both in and out of the classroom.
+Watauga students live, share meals and take classes together in a unique hillside residence hall on campus.